2. Remedies for doubt, 1:16-3:13

 tefrwsaV (tefrow) aor. part. "by burning them to ashes" - having reduced to ashes.
 The participle may be taken as attendant circumstance, expressing action accompanying the verb "to condemn", "he condemned ...... and reduced them to ashes", or adverbial, probably instrumental, expressing means, "by reducing them to ashes", although possibly temporal, "when he reduced them to ashes."

-teqeikwV (tiqhmi) perf. part. "and made them" - making them.
+teqeikwV (tiqhmi) perf. part. "and made them" - having made them.
 Attendant circumstance participle expressing action accompanying the verb "to condemn", "he condemned ..... and made them ......", or adverbial, modal, expressing manner, "making them an example."
 "We know that in that catastrophe God provided an example of what is going to happen to the impious", Barclay.

 Righteous Lot, distressed by the oppressive evil surrounding him, is rescued from judgment, v7-8.
 Again, God's judgment of the unrighteous is enacted while preserving the righteous - Sodom and Gomorrah condemned to extinction, but Lot is rescued.
 Note the stress Peter places on Lot's distress on having to live in proximity to the lawlessness of his community.
-Is Peter aligning this distress with those who are having to put up with the behavior of the false teachers?
+Is Peter aligning this distress with those who are having to put up with the behaviour of the false teachers?
 A comparison with Jude is interesting at this point.

-kai "and if" - It seems likely that at this point kai again introduces another coordinate protasis for the conditional clause, kai ei, "and if [as is the case, righteous Lot, being oppressed by the conduct of the wicked in licentiousness (v8) because the/that righteous man, dwelling in/among them day-by-day, tormented his righteous soul, in/by seeing and hearing, in/by their lawless deeds, (v7, errusato) was delivered, (v10) then ....."
+kai "and if" - and if / but.
+It seems likely that at this point kai again introduces another coordinate protasis for the conditional clause, kai ei, "and if [as is the case, righteous Lot, being oppressed by the conduct of the wicked in licentiousness (v8) because the/that righteous man, dwelling in/among them day-by-day, tormented his righteous soul, in/by seeing and hearing, in/by their lawless deeds, (v7, errusato) was delivered, (v10) then ....."
 We may have expected an adversative alla here instead of kai, as in v5; "God did not spare the ancient world ...... but protected Noah ..." = "God condemned the cities of Sodom and Gomorrah ........ but rescued Lot ......"
 "Lot, on the other hand, he rescued ....", Cassirer.

 uJpo + gen. "by" - by [the conduct, lifestyle, way of life].
 Expressing agency.

 en + dat. "[the depraved conduct]" - [of the wicked] in [licentiousness, sensuality].
 Local, sphere; "within the sphere of licentious living."
-The phrase is usually translated as if an attributive adjective limiting "conduct"; "immoral behavior", Berkeley, "sensual conduct", ESV, as NIV.
+The phrase is usually translated as if an attributive adjective limiting "conduct"; "immoral behaviour", Berkeley, "sensual conduct", ESV, as NIV.

 twn aqesmwn adj. "of the lawless" - of the wicked.
-The adjective serves as a substantive, the genitive being verbal, subjective.
+The adjective serves as a substantive, the genitive being adjectival, verbal, subjective.

 ex (ek) + gen. "[day] after [day]" - [day] from [day].
 Idiomatic phrase, "day after day" = "day-by-day."